xmike04/Minimal-HTTP-Web-Server-in-C/README.md

-Minimal HTTP Web Server in C
+Obj:
 A simple yet functional web server implemented in C that uses low-level system calls and the TCP/IP stack to handle basic HTTP GET requests.
 This project demonstrates a solid understanding of network protocols, socket programming, and server-side architecture.

-📄 Table of Contents
+# Table of Contents

 - [Project Overview]
 - [Features]